-{\bf Theorem 7}: In a valid Septoku board, the seven symbols can be partitioned into three pairs and one unpaired symbol which is the value of the central cell 19.
-Let $x$ and $y$ be any two cells that map to each other under $180^\circ$ rotation of the board (for example cells 1 and 37, or 2 and 36, or 7 and 31, etc.).
-Then either \begin{packed_enumerate} \item $x$ and $y$ have (different) values taken from one of the three pairs, or \item $x$ and $y$ both have the value of the central cell (clearly this is only possible if $x$ and $y$ are not in the same row). \end{packed_enumerate}
+\begin{theorem} In a valid Septoku board, the seven symbols can be partitioned into three pairs and one unpaired symbol which is the value of the central cell 19.
+Let $x$ and $y$ be any two cells that map to each other under $180^\circ$ rotation of the board.
+Then either \begin{packed_enumerate} \item $x$ and $y$ have different values taken from one of the three pairs, or \item $x$ and $y$ both have the value of the central cell (clearly this is only possible if $x$ and $y$ are not in the same row). \end{packed_enumerate} \end{theorem}